tinyplasticgreyknight/modern-docs/README.md

 You should be able to just issue a `make html` or `make latexpdf` command to generate the documentation.
 Output should end up in the `build` directory.

-Subcommands (for hacking purposes, or in case make isn't cooperating):
+### Subcommands (for hacking purposes, or in case make isn't cooperating):
 * `python make-rest.py rstsource` will generate the ReST documentation in the `rstsource` directory.
 This is used as input by Sphinx, but you could read it directly if you want.
 Or, perhaps you can use it as input to another tool!
 * `sphinx-build -b html -d build/doctrees rstsource build/html` will generate HTML documentation from the ReST files.
 * `sphinx-build -b html -D latex_paper_size=a4 -d build/doctrees rstsource build/latex` will generate LaTeX documentation from the ReST files.
-You can run these through `pdflatex` to get a PDF file.
+You can run these through `pdflatex` to get a PDF file, or just run `make all-pdf` in the `build/latex` directory.

 ## Functionality
 We start from the YAML and ReST files in the `content` directory.